olensmar/ambassador-codegen-module/README.md

    -l ambassadorGenerator \
    -i <path/url to OAS definition> \
    -o <output folder>
+   -additional-properties targetNamespace=mynamespace,targetService=myservice,servicePrefix=/myservice
 ```

 ## Configuration

-The codegen template has two configuration options that can be provided either by command-line or via OAS extensions in
+The codegen template has several configuration options that can be provided either by command-line or via OAS extensions in
 your spec.

 The command-line arguments are